 Prune out any damaged branches in the spring.

-small caterpillars and is useful as a fungicide for mildew and
+aphids, small caterpillars and is useful as a fungicide for

-blackspot on roses.
-The toxic agent is hydro-cyanic acid, so
+mildew and blackspot on roses.
+The toxic agent is hydro-cyanic

 Q. We have a strawberry tree (arbutus unedo) which we planted about 7 years ago.
 The tree has grown to about 18 feet, with abundant healthy foliage on the new growth.
 However, the leaves seem to rapidly develop black spots and die back, leaving only the most recent growth healthy and intact.
 Any regrowth that occurs along the stem also seems to rapidly suffer the same fate.